LitZone's 2025 NBA Mock Draft

 21. Utah Jazz – Danny Wolf (PF/C)

-22. Brooklyn Nets– Noah Penda (SF/PF) The Nets select Noah Penda, a 20-year-old 6'8" forward whose calling card is rugged, switchable defense.
-Weighing in at over 240 pounds, he shows the potential to guard both wings and power forwards.
-While he isn’t wired to create his own shot, he shows promise as a spot up 3-point shooter and passer.
-His defensive motor and physical tools give him the chance to contribute immediately in Brooklyn and form a jumbo forward rotation with Rasheer Fleming.
+The Nets select Noah Penda, a 20-year-old 6'8" forward recognized for his tough, switchable defense.
+Weighing in at over 240 pounds, he possesses the potential to guard both wings and power forwards effectively.
+Though he may not be wired to create his own shot, he shows promise as a spot-up three-point shooter and is capable of facilitating plays.
+His relentless defensive effort and physical attributes could allow him to contribute immediately in Brooklyn while forming a dynamic forward rotation alongside Rasheer Fleming.

-23. New Orleans Pelicans – Ben Saraf (PG/SG) Ben Saraf, a natural point guard from Israel, brings strong passing instincts, rim pressure, and scoring ability.
-Measuring at 6’7” at the NBA Draft combine, Saraf is huge for a player who’s most comfortable at the point guard position.
-With Dejounte Murray out for most of next season, Saraf is a valuable stopgap who can settle into a backup role once Murray returns.
+Ben Saraf, a natural point guard from Israel, brings a wealth of strong passing instincts, the ability to pressure defenses near the rim, and an effective scoring touch.
+Standing at 6’7” according to the NBA Draft combine measurements, Saraf is a formidable presence for a player primarily comfortable at the point guard position.
+With Dejounte Murray sidelined for a significant portion of the upcoming season, Saraf serves as a valuable interim solution who can ease into a backup role once Murray returns to full strength.

 25. Orlando Magic – Nolan Traore (PG)